NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

       3  37.61  -122.35   0     1 1 1  img.tif 2560 1080   1 1
       4  37.61  -122.39   0     1 1 1  img.tif 0    1080   1 1

 Such a file can be created with ``stereo_gui`` (:numref:`creatinggcp`).
+Ideally it should have more digits of precision for longitude and latitude, and it is preferable to have decent height values, especially for rather oblique-looking cameras, steep terrain, or small camera footprint.

 One runs bundle adjustment with this data::

-    bundle_adjust -t nadirpinhole img.tif init.tsai gcp.gcp \
+    bundle_adjust -t nadirpinhole \
+      img.tif cam.tsai gcp.gcp    \
-      -o ba/run --datum WGS84 --inline-adjustments          \
+      --datum WGS84               \
+      --inline-adjustments        \
+      --init-camera-using-gcp     \
+      --camera-weight 0           \
-      --camera-weight 0 --max-iterations 0                  \
+      --max-iterations 0          \
-      --robust-threshold 10
+      --robust-threshold 10       \
+      -o ba/run

-which will write the desired correctly oriented camera file.
+which will write the desired correctly oriented camera file as ``ba/run-cam.tsai``.
 Using a positive number of iterations will refine the camera.
+This should be run for each individual camera.

+The datum field should be adjusted depending on the planet.

 It is important to look at the residual file::